-People working from home are more likely to overwork at home than in the office.
+People working from home are likelier to overwork from home than in the office.
 Having work and home lives collide leads to burnout.
-As a result, they feel overworked, overstressed, and like they have no time for themselves.
+As a result, they feel overworked, overstressed, and have no time for themselves.

 - Create boundaries: It’s too easy for people to check their work email at 7 pm when they should be relaxing.
 Don’t let them.
-Make sure your workers know their work hours and insist they stick to them.
+Ensure your workers know their work hours and insist they stick to them.

-- Form schedules: Routines are the difference between a productive day and wasted time.
+- Form schedules: Routines differentiate a productive day from wasted time.
 By inspiring your workforce to schedule their days, workers will keep to their tasks and be more inclined to “hang up” their laptops at the end of the day.

-Average working hours have decreased in the last 30 years, but that’s not a bad thing.
-Working too much is one of the biggest productivity killers.
-If you’ve ever sat around in an office watching the clock tick by, you’ll know first-hand.
+Average working hours have decreased in the last 30 years, but that isn’t bad.
+After all, working too much is one of the biggest productivity killers. f you’ve ever sat around in an office watching the clock tick by, you’ll know first-hand.

 Having longer working days means there are more hours to fill.
-And unfortunately, when you have too many hours, it’s easier to get side-tracked.
-Even more so when you’re at home and surrounded by distraction.
+And unfortunately, when you have too many hours, getting side-tracked is easier.
+Even more so when you’re at home and surrounded by distractions.

-Feeling uninspired is like throwing a wrench into the works for getting anything done.
+Feeling uninspired is like throwing a wrench into the works to get anything done.
 But there are ways to avoid this and keep people feeling motivated.

 - Take a break: Taking breaks makes a person more productive.
 Productivity app, DeskTime, found 10% of their most productive workers take scheduled breaks.
 Rather than only breaking for lunch, inspire your workers to schedule regular breaks.
 Their work and wellbeing will only benefit.

-- Shake things up: Although our brains are hardwired to love routine, it’s never good to eat the same thing every day.
+- Shake things up: Although our brains are hardwired to love routine, eating the same thing daily is never good.
 It’s the same as with work.
-Let people know that, if the work gets done on time, you don’t mind when they do it.
-If they feel sluggish, it might be worth taking that break half an hour earlier.
+Let people know that if they do their work on time, you don’t mind when they do it.
+It might be worth taking that break half an hour earlier if they feel sluggish.

 No matter what software captures the social aspects of work, there’s a difference between sending gifs in Slack and telling Elon Musk he’s muted over Zoom.

 Loneliness can be a big problem when working from home.
-What people don’t realize is we need social contact to satiate us.
+What people don’t realize is we need social contact to satisfy us.
 Not unlike the way we need food to stave off hunger.

-- Change your surroundings: While this was easier before COVID-19, it’s always good to get out of the house.
-Your workers can have the best home office and still feel burnt out from seeing the same thing every day.
+- Change your surroundings: Getting out of the house is always good.
+Your workers can have the best home office and still feel burnt out from seeing the same thing daily.
 Going to a coffee shop or collaborative workspace brings people back into the world.

-- Schedule reoccurring hangouts: It’s so easy for people to forget to talk non-work things with their colleagues.
+- Schedule reoccurring hangouts: It’s easy for people to forget to talk about non-work things with their colleagues.
 Having work hangouts is a great thing to stave off loneliness and up morale.
-Whether virtually or in person, talking about hobbies and interests makes everyone feel seen.
-But be sure to make it a regular thing — everyone needs something to look forward to.
+Talking about hobbies and interests makes everyone feel seen, whether virtually or in person.
+But be sure to make it regular — everyone needs something to look forward to.

 Truthfully, maintaining a successful and happy remote team isn’t unlike romantic relationships.
 Communication is key.
 While this is true for all work teams, it’s even more important when working from home.

 When you see somebody in person or sit across a table from them, you can pick up on social cues.
-If you’re working virtually, it isn’t as easy.
+But, unfortunately, if you’re working virtually, it isn’t as easy.

 Miscommunications will happen, and without a clear line of communication, people will be more inclined to sort things out themselves.

-- Have meetings: Organised work meetings are a great way to get everyone on board and up to date.
+- Have meetings: Organized work meetings are a great way to get everyone on board and up to date.
 You can do these via video chat, text, or group email, but we recommend software like Microsoft Teams or Zoom so you can see each other.
-Ensure everyone feels heard, and everyone understands.
-When you’re all on the same page, you can do some amazing things.
+Ensure everyone feels heard and everyone understands.
+You can do some amazing things when you’re on the same page.